Career Services Panel Discusses and Explains Blockchain

-Many researchers, analysts, policymakers and others need to understand the probable, possible and long-term impacts of blockchain technology — its opportunities and risks — to develop policy, strategy and make design choices for governments, firms, and the public.
+Many researchers, analysts, policymakers, and others need to understand the probable, possible, and long-term impacts of blockchain technology — its opportunities and risks — to develop policy and strategy and to make design choices for governments, firms, and the public.

 For that reason, Career Services hosted a panel discussion, “Blockchain: The Second Decade,” on April 9.
 Prof. Sale Lilly, who co-teaches “Introduction to Blockchain Technology,” moderated the event.

 Lilly explained that blockchain was originally developed to secure economic transactions—specifically, the cryptocurrency market.
 It allows digital information to be disseminated but not copied.
 Blocks of data are stored on a distributed set of computers with no single owner, making transactions both transparent and secure, as any attempt to corrupt a data block would require making the same alteration across millions of systems.

 Best of all, he said, blockchain transactions are nearly free, aside from the infrastructure investment.
 But for this reason, some traditional businesses that collect fees for transactions processed on proprietary systems are threatened by emerging blockchain technology.
 And these new approaches also pose challenges for federal regulatory bodies.